pomponchik/skelet/README.md

     some_field = Field('some_value')
 ```

-By default, environment variables are searched for by key in the form of an attribute name, but the layout is ignored.
+By default, environment variables are searched for by key in the form of an attribute name, but the case is ignored.
 If you want to make the search case-sensitive, pass `True` as the `case_sensitive` parameter:

 ```python
 EnvSource(case_sensitive=True)